adrianhall/adrianhall.github.io/_posts/2019-09-10-tailwind-photos-7.md

 Next, I'm going to write the Android side of what I've been doing manually in this article.
 I'll update my authentication process to do the token flow and only do the LiveData update when the result of `/.auth/me` returns.

-Until, and as always, check out the code within my [tailwind-photos-backend](https://github.com/adrianhall/tailwind-photos-backend) repository.
+Until, and as always, check out the code within my [tailwind-photos-backend](https://github.com/adrianhall/tailwind-photos-backend/tree/blog-7) repository.

-> **TODO** Update this repo reference to a tag reference.